PRIVACY & SECURITY

 In some circumstances we may pseudonymise your personal data for statistical purposes in which case we may use this information indefinitely without further notice to you.

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
+Under the UK GDPR and Data Protection Act 2018, you have certain rights in relation to your personal data.
 These include the right to:

 For further information visit or if you wish to exercise any of the rights set out above, please email us at email@example.com

 You will not have to pay a fee to access your personal data (or to exercise any of your rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.
 In order to respond to a subject access request, we will need to confirm your identity as a security measure to safeguard you from your personal data from being disclosed to non-authorised third parties.

 If you are not happy with any aspect of how we collect and use your data, please contact firstname.lastname@example.org and we will do our best to resolve your issue.
 You also have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).

 We will make all reasonable efforts to ensure the data we hold on you is accurate and up to date and to correct any inaccuracies that we become aware of.
-Please help us to comply with our obligations by letting us know of any changes in relation to the data we hold about you as It is very important that the information we hold about you is accurate and up to date.
+Please help us to comply with our obligations by letting us know of any changes in relation to the data we hold about you as it is very important that the information we hold about you is accurate and up to date.
 Please email email@example.com with any required updates or amendments.